aswinpm007/comment-categorizer-nlp-project/README.md

 ✔ id2label.pkl
 ✔ comments_dataset.csv

-# 📦 Explanation of All Four Files (One Single Cell – Short, Clear, School-Friendly)
+# 📦 Explanation of All Four Files
 Below are the four important files your project creates.
 This cell explains **what they are**, **why they are needed**, and **how they help the AI work**.